teamfacet/facet-blog/content/posts/life-as-a-contractor.md

 In general, employees can feel relatively secure they will get their regular paycheque.
 Contractors have to deal with a variety of terms.
 Here are just a few:

-* Full payment on completion (run screaming from these)
+* Full payment on completion - run screaming from these
-* Monthly billing, Net 30, 60, even 90<sup>3</sup> (not bad)
+* Monthly billing, Net 30, 60, even 90[^3] - not bad
-* Some percentage up-front, and the rest split between milestones and completion (probably the fairest for everyone involved)
+* Some percentage up-front, and the rest split between milestones and completion - robably the fairest for everyone involved

 Early on, I got burned quite badly by accepting a four-month sub-contract for four full-time developers with payment due when the actual client accepted the work.
 Assuming that a signed contract meant something, I personally paid the other three devs bi-weekly.
 At the end, through a series of unfortunate events and bold-faced lies, I ended up getting zero dollars for the contract and had to sell our house to make up for all the debt incurred (around $40K CAD in 2003.)